wireapp/brand/writing/style-guidelines/index.md

 * _3 conversations_
 * _Your password must be at least 6 characters_

-However, on the website, numbers from one to nine should be spelled out (for example, “there are three ways to download Wire.”)
+However, on the website, numbers from one to nine should be spelled out.
+For example: _“there are three ways to download Wire.”_

+Treat ordinal numbers the same way: spell out first to ninth, and use numerals for anything 10th or greater.
+One common case is _“third-party licenses.”_

 ### Politeness